Jace Daniels

 Jace Daniels (born March 3, 1989) is an American football college coach.
 He had played professionally as an offensive tackle.

 Playing career

 College

 Daniels played college football at Northern Michigan.

 Professional

 Tampa Bay Buccaneers

 Daniels signed with the Tampa Bay Buccaneers and remained on the practice squad throughout the 2013 season.
 He continues with the Bucs for the 2014 season and awaits camp which will decide when the player moves up to 2nd string.
 The Buccaneers released Daniels on August 24, 2014.

 Winnipeg Blue Bombers

 Daniels was signed by the Winnipeg Blue Bombers on October 7, 2014.

 Baltimore Brigade

 Daniels was assigned to the Baltimore Brigade on February 7, 2017.

 Coaching career

-Daniels ibegan his college coaching career as the offensive line coach at his alma mater, Northern Michigan, in 2017 and 2018.
+Daniels began his college coaching career as the offensive line coach at his alma mater, Northern Michigan, in 2017 and 2018.
 He then moved to Michigan Tech in 2019, where he resumed being the offensive line coach.
-As of 2021 he is still at Michigan Tech.
+In 2022, he was hired as the head football coach for Big Foot High School.
+He went 1–16 in two seasons and resigned after the 2023 season.